georgkaufmann/lecture_GP/README.md

-# Lecture Numerical methods
+# Lecture Geophysikalisches Geländepraktikum

-This course material is used alongside the Numerical Methods lecture from the M.Sc.
+This course material is used alongside the GP lecture from the B.Sc.
 Geological Sciences at the Freie Universität Berlin.

 ## Getting Started